If you can’t find the answer to your question here, please head over to our Contact page and send us an enquiry.

-Why do we need to use a primary benchmark certification if HARPS scope covers growing to packing and is accepted by the major retailer?
+Why do we need to use a primary benchmark certification if the HARPS scope covers growing through to packing and is accepted by the major retailer?

-HARPS includes a set of criteria that all participating retailers have agreed upon that have existed in their own specific schemes, i.e. the Coles (CSR) Supplier Requirements, and in WQA.
-This criteria sits outside of the 4 approved schemes (BRC, SQF, Freshcare and GLOBALG.A.P.).
-At the commencement of this project there were in excess of 200 requirements that were additional to the base schemes the retailers had included into their own specific requirements, however throughout the HARPS workshops we have agreed on approximately 90 requirements that still sit outside of the 4 schemes mentioned above.
-The HARPS standard includes areas such as labelling and packaging, retention samples, specifications, control of foreign objects etc. – much like those you will see in the base scheme however they are generally more prescriptive than those you will find in the base schemes – and of course agreed to by all retailers.
+HARPS includes a set of criteria that all participating retailers have agreed upon that have existed in their own specific schemes, i.e. the Coles (CSR) Supplier Requirements and WQA.
+These criteria sit outside of the approved schemes (BRC, SQF, Freshcare and GLOBALG.A.P.).
+At the commencement of the HARPS project there were in excess of 200 requirements that were additional to the GFSI schemes the retailers had included into their own specific requirements, however, throughout the HARPS workshops a suite of requirements were agreed that still sit outside of the schemes that are approved.
+The HARPS standard includes areas such as labelling and packaging, retention samples, specifications, control of foreign objects etc.; much like those found in the GFSI scheme, however, they are generally more prescriptive than those you will find in the GFSI schemes, and of course agreed to by all retailers.

 How do I know which business/course is approved to conduct HACCP training?

 Initial HACCP training must be conducted by a recognised industry training body that is RTO / TPECS certified (or an international equivalent).
-If in doubt about a providers credentials or approval to provide the appropriate training please contact the HARPS team on 1300 852 219.
+If in doubt about a providers credentials or approval to provide the appropriate training please contact the HARPS Helpline.

 Are potted or sleeved herbs in scope?